 Exams started in the second week of this month.
 I had 7 exams in 3 days so it was a very tough challenge, especially when I have fallen sick during the exam week.
 Also, I found that I have underestimated the workload of revising all the notes and I could not revise them all well.
 I have tried my best but my best wasn’t good enough, as a result, I had very disappointing results, failing in physiology and histology practice.
 I already planned the study schedule for the next semester in order to not make the same mistake.
 Also, I have returned to the clinic to work as a volunteer.

 — Yeu Ernest

-January, the week of examinations, finally comes, meaning that I am going face my first exam in Taiwan.
+January, the week of examinations, finally comes, meaning that I am going to face my first exam in Taiwan.
 Different from exams held by Hong Kong’s universities, the exams of NTU are all distributed across the same week.
 Hence, I have to take at least one exam every day, which is really demanding and not easy for me!
 To cope with the heavy study pressure, I could hardly relax and studied almost every minute.
 Nevertheless, I still overcame that, and the long-awaited winter break finally comes!
-In this holiday, I went to the northern coast and visited the Queen’s Head Rock with my Taiwanese friend.
+During this holiday, I went to the northern coast and visited the Queen’s Head Rock with my Taiwanese friend.
 The view was really spectacular.
-We also enjoyed our dinner in Keelung Night Market, and the food there was simply awesome with reasonable price.
+We also enjoyed our dinner in Keelung Night Market, and the food there was simply awesome at a reasonable price.
 Indeed, I am a huge fan of a bicycle, so I also went cycling with another friend to Tamshui, which took me 2.5 hours.
 It was really exhausting, though, I did enjoy so much fun in it and challenge myself!

 — Lau Wun Lam